mongodb/vault-plugin-secrets-mongodbatlas/README.md

 Any name can be substituted for the plugin name "mongodbatlas".
-This name will be referenced in the next step, where we enable the secrets plugin backend using the MongoDB Atlas Secrets Backend:
+This name will be referenced in the next step, where we enable the secrets plugin backend using the MongoDB Atlas Secrets Engine:

 ```sh
 $ vault secrets enable --plugin-name='mongodbatlas' --path="mongodbatlas" plugin